hrbrmstr/webr-lit-plot/index.md

 The component is really misnamed since you can use any OBS Plot in it, but I or you should do far more tweaking of it to ensure it will work for most cases.

 Even if we get speedier {ggplot2} load times, I think it'd be good for R folks to take Observable Plot for a spin in JS-land, and consider leaning _heavily_ on it for displaying most fundamental charts.

+Oh, and these "static" web pages [seem to do pretty well where Lighthouse is concerned](https://pagespeed.web.dev/analysis/https-rud-is-w-webr-lit-plot/4zg2reow30?form_factor=desktop).

 You can find the source [on GitHub](https://github.com/hrbrmstr/webr-lit-plot).